This website uses cookies

 How to Implement Patient-Centered Care in Your SNF

-The following steps can help your SNF successfully implement PCC.
+The following steps can help your SNF successfully implement patient-centered care.

 1. Build a Culture of Education and Involvement

-PCC starts with your people, their buy-in, and their behavior.
-Invest in training programs that prepare them for the shift to PCC.
+Patient-centered care starts with your people, their buy-in, and their behavior.
+Invest in training programs that prepare them for the shift.
 Help your staff build active listening skills they can bring to each resident or patient interaction.
-Doing so enables healthcare providers to better understand a patient or resident’s needs and preferences and adjust care plans accordingly.
+Doing so enables a better understanding of a patient or resident’s needs and preferences so you can adjust care plans accordingly.

-Encouraging interdisciplinary collaboration is also vital to PCC.
-Involving every member of the care team upholds coordinated, integrated care for a more holistic approach to well-being.
+Encouraging interdisciplinary collaboration is also vital to patient-centered care.
+Involving every member of the care team upholds coordinated, integrated care for a more holistic approach.

 Additionally, consider establishing advisory councils that allow patients and residents to provide input into center decisions.
-This feedback supports PCC by giving residents and patients a voice in their environment.
+This feedback supports patient-centered care by giving residents and patients a voice in their environment.

 2. Harness Technology for Personalized Care

-Technology is a powerful partner for enhancing the quality of care in SNFs.
-It enables more personalized approaches, supporting the shift to PCC.
+Technology is critical to enhancing the quality of care in SNFs.
+It enables more personalized approaches, supporting the shift to patient-centered care.
 SNFs have multiple digital tools they can leverage, including:

 • Electronic Health Records: EHRs provide real-time information to improve communication and collaboration.
 One survey found that 93% of clinicians reported better communication after adopting EHRs.

-• Patient or resident portals: Families can use these platforms to communicate with care team members, access information, and participate in decision-making.
+• Patient or resident portals: Families can easily communicate with care team members, access information, and participate in decision-making.

 • Telehealth services: Patients and residents can consult with their healthcare providers and specialists virtually to help reduce hospital visits or transfers.